 Best and Anthony Nocella, and to "In Defense of Animals: The

 Second Wave," edited by Peter Singer.

-and reviews) was published by Harper Collins and chosen by the Washington Post as one of the "Best Books of 2008."
+and reviews) published by Harper Collins and chosen by the Washington Post as one of the "Best Books of 2008," is her first book.

 You can email Karen Dawn here.